ivyhungtw/expense-tracker/README.md

 ## Features

-- Register, login and logout an account
+- Sign up for an account by providing name, email, and password
-- Facebook login
+- Log in with email or Facebook account
+- Log out of an account

+After login, a user can:

 - View all expenses
-- Show total amount of expenses
+- View total amount of expenses
 - Filter expenses by category and month
 - Add an expense
 - Edit an expense